sagarjinde/Zero-Shot-Task-Transfer-and-Self-Supervised-Learning/README.md

 `keypoint2d` as well, but we realized it later on that the architecture of all the tasks should remain the same.
 Hence we did not use them.

 ## Future work
-Using models of different architecture in TTNet
+Using models of different architectures in TTNet